 We cannot in good conscience endorse this method, but it’s included here for the sake of completeness.

-Since ammonia is the necessary ingredient to start this cycle, you can introduce it directly in a number of ways.
+Since ammonia is the necessary ingredient to start this cycle, you can introduce it directly in many ways.

 Keep in mind all of these methods may take anywhere from 2-4 weeks to complete and continual testing of the nitrite and ammonia levels is necessary (we’ll get into testing in a bit).

 An increasingly popular method is to use household ammonia, the kind that can be purchased at any grocery store.
-It is VITAL that this be clear, unscented, 100% pure ammonia.
+This must be clear, unscented, 100% pure ammonia.

 Add a few drops to your tank until your ammonia test reads high levels.
 Then let it sit for a few days until the ammonia levels drop again, then add a few more drops.
 Continue this routine until the tank reads “safe” after only 8-10 hours.

 If you are also reading 0 nitrites, you are good to go.
 Keep in mind this method may take anywhere from 2-4 weeks before perfect conditions can be reached.
 Patience is a virtue!

 The downside of this method is the need to be adding more ammonia every day, sometimes twice a day.
 It’s a very hands-on approach.

 OK, this one sounds a little strange.
 Let’s go back and remember that a big source of waste in any aquarium is rotting food, plant matter, etc. That means if you let something rot in an empty tank, the result is it will produce the necessary ammonia.